LBrinkmann/reward-networks-iii-experiment/docs/EXPERIMENT-CONFIG.md

 # How to configure the experiment settings

-There are multiple admin routs that can be used to configure the experiment.
+There are multiple admin routes that can be used to configure the experiment.
 It is most convenient to use Postman RN-III config collection to configure the experiment.

 ### Get the current study configuration